priyanshu7/sql-practice/README.md

 SQL queries - basic to advance on Employees Table

 # NOTE
-Run the employees.sql file first to create the database and then start querying the database for self-practice.
+Unzip and Run the employees.sql file first to create the database and then start querying the database for self-practice.